-Leave the Freezer Door Closed: A full freezer should keep food safe about two days; a half-full freezer, about a day.
+Leave the Freezer Door Closed: A the full freezer should keep food safe about two days; a half-full freezer, about a day.
 If freezer is not full, group packages together quickly.
 Group meat and poultry to one side or on separate trays so their juices will not contaminate each other or other foods if the meat and poultry thaw.
 Then avoid opening the freezer door to prevent the cold air from escaping.

 Add bags of ice or dry ice to the freezer if it appears the power will be off for an extended time.
 Use three pounds of dry ice per cubic foot of freezer space.
-Dry ice registers -216 °F, so rubber gloves or tongs must be used when handling it.
+Dry ice registers -216°F, so rubber gloves or tongs must be used when handling it.
 Wrap the ice in brown paper for longer storage, and separate it with a piece of cardboard from direct food contact.
 Fill a partially empty freezer with crumpled newspaper to cut down on air currents, which cause the dry ice to dissipate.
 Provide adequate ventilation for carbon dioxide in areas where dry ice is used.
-Do not cover air vent openings of freezer.
+Do not cover air vent openings of the freezer.

 Refrigerated Items: These foods should be safe as long as the power is out no more than about four to six hours.
-Discard any perishable food that has been above 40 °F for two hours or more and any food that has an unusual odor, color or texture.
+Discard any perishable food that has been above 40 °F for two hours or more and any food that has an unusual odor, color, or texture.
 Leave the door closed; every time you open it, needed cold air escapes, causing the foods inside to reach unsafe temperatures.
-If it appears the power will be off more than six hours, transfer refrigerated perishable foods to an insulated cooler filled with ice or frozen gel packs.
-Keep a thermometer in the cooler to be sure the food stays at 40 °F or below.
+If it appears the power will be off for more than six hours, transfer refrigerated perishable foods to an insulated cooler filled with ice or frozen gel packs.
+Keep a thermometer in the cooler to be sure the food stays at 40°F or below.